nolasemon/luxora/Readme.md

     - [x] Imputation of mean or median of the column
     - [ ] Arbitrary format of missing data
 - [x] Normalization of data ranges for specific columns.
-  Both Z-score and MinMax
+    - Both Z-score and MinMax
-- [ ] Outlier detection using IQR
+- [x] Outlier detection using IQR
-- [x] Export cleaned data to a new file  e
+- [x] Export cleaned data to a new file
 - [ ] Data info
 - [ ] Time data type
 - [ ] Arbitrary Index column
 - [ ] Interactive

 ### Development
-- `make build` for build and run
+- `make build` for build
-- `make build args="..."` for running with args
+- `make run -- ...` for running with args
+- `make debug-test` for compiling debuggable executable of a single test
-- `make test` for testing
+- `make test` for general testing
 - Executable along with lib will be inside `build` directory

 ### Usage examples